debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/parameters-default-configuration/default-delivered-mt-sb.md

 |	firmware_version    (**Read only**)             	|	254	|	(0xFE)	|	132096	|

 :::tip Notes
+(1).
+Please visit [here](../functioning/user-interfaces/readme.md#button-management) for the definition of click, press, long press, etc.

-1. New parameters or if their default values changed have been marked bold.
+(2)  New parameters or if their default values changed have been marked bold.

-2. Default parameter values are subject to change.
-The tracker configuration can be obtained with a downlink or by entering a [CLI command](/troubleshooting-support/using-cli.md/readme.md#here-are-the-main-steps-to-use-cli) (**config show**) on the serial terminal connected to the tracker with USB cable.
+(3)  Default parameter values are subject to change.
+The tracker configuration can be obtained with a downlink or a [CLI command](../../../troubleshooting-support/using-cli.md#here-are-the-main-steps-to-use-cli) (**config show**).

-3. Please use MCU FW 2.3 and below for proximity feature.
+(4) Please use MCU FW 2.3 and below for proximity feature.
 Proximity feature is removed starting from AT 2.4.
 :::